StoneWind Center for Traditional Reiki

 Yes.
 While Reiki is meant to augment necessary medical or psychotherapeutic treatments, not replace them, it greatly increases the benefits of any therapy by speeding up recovery time, supporting the body’s efforts to heal, and providing help in the management of pain and discomfort.
 With Reiki, the dosage of many medications can be lowered, and Reiki can be particularly useful in trauma situations during the first “Golden Hour” or before medical help arrives.

-Second Degree Reiki: includes the two attunements necessary to open complete Reiki energy in the practitioner’s hands, and training in advanced techniques including distance healing and methods of mental and emotional healing both at a distance and hands-on.
+Second Degree Reiki: includes the two attunements necessary to open complete Reiki energy in the practitioner’s hands, plus training in advanced techniques for using the full range of Reiki frequencies.
+Those technologies include distance healing, methods of mental and emotional healing both at a distance and hands-on, and ways to use Reiki for the planet.
 Two attunements at Level II is the hallmark of unbroken Traditional lineage.

-Reiki Mastership, Level III, is by invitation from the teaching master after the practitioner has had Reiki in the lineage for a minimum of three years.
-Mastership training presupposes a deep commitment to Reiki teaching and healing and usually takes from twelve to eighteen months or longer.
+Reiki Mastership, Level III, is by invitation from the Teaching Master after the practitioner has had Reiki in the lineage for a minimum of three years.
+Mastership training requires a deep commitment to Reiki teaching and healing, and usually takes from twelve to eighteen months or longer.
 Reiki Mastership at StoneWind Institute follows the standards and commitments published by the Alliance of Reiki Masters.